aapise/SAS-Infographics-Toolkit/README.md

 A formative evaluation of the initial prototype was carried out.

 After many iterations of design and testing, a final prototype was created using the Blasamiq Mockups.
+You can download the Blasamiq wireframe [here](https://github.com/aapise/SAS-Infographics-Toolkit/blob/master/Docs%2C%20Reports%20and%20Screencast/Wireframe_Finalprototype.bmpr).

 You can find all the test results [here](https://github.com/aapise/SAS-Infographics-Toolkit/tree/master/Docs%2C%20Reports%20and%20Screencast/Evaluation%20Files).